ksidedev/simple-node-express-api/readme.md

 ##### Post
 --
 ```
 {
-  "name": 'Foo',
+	"name": "Foo",
-  "job": 'Developer',
+  	"job": "Developer",
-  "Description": 'This is the description'
+  	"Description": "This is the description"
 }
 ```